Approaching the quantum limit of energy resolution in animal magnetoreception: Radical-pair Mechanism

 \subsection{Energy resolution of synthesized radical-pairs probed with laser spectroscopy}

 The authors in \cite{Maeda2008} synthesized a radical-pair model using a carotenoid-porphyrin-fullerene triad (CPF).
 The porphyrin serves as an intermediate cation in the electron-transfer process, whereas the actual radical-pair is ${\rm C^{\bullet +}PF^{\bullet -}}$, i.e. the carotenoid is the radical cation, and the fullerene is the radical anion.
 The authors observed a clear magnetic field effect in the radical-pair reaction at earth's magnetic field, albeit at 113 K, i.e. much cooler than the physiological animal temperature.
 Nevertheless, these data are perfectly suitable to apply the ERL.
 The authors measured the transient absorption of the radical-pair state at $39~{\rm \mu T}$ and $49~{\rm \mu T}$.
 From the noise in their data (Fig. 2c of \cite{Maeda2008}) one can estimate the magnetic sensitivity to be $\delta B\approx 2.5~{\rm \mu T}$.
 The measurement time was $\tau\approx 1~{\rm \mu s}$, given by the duration of the magnetic-field effect.
-Finally, the sensing volume of the $100~{\rm \mu M}$ CPF solution that was probed by the laser measuring the transient absorption of ${\rm C^{\bullet +}PF^{\bullet -}}$ was $V\approx 2\times 10^{-8}~{\rm m^{-3}}$ \cite{Kerpal2019}.
+Finally, the sensing volume of the $100~{\rm \mu M}$ CPF solution that was probed by the laser measuring the transient absorption of ${\rm C^{\bullet +}PF^{\bullet -}}$ was $V\approx 2\times 10^{-8}~{\rm m^3}$ \cite{Kerpal2019}.
 Thus in this case, it is ${\rm ER}=(\delta B)^2V\tau/2\mu_0=5\times 10^{14}\hbar$.

 The main reason for the large value of this ER is the large value of $\delta B$ deriving from the specific measurement scheme.
 It is known from quantum magnetometers working with atomic vapors \cite{BR} that the number of atoms participating in the measurement is crucial.
-The number density of CPF molecules, given their $100~{\rm \mu M}$ concentration, is $6\times 10^{16}~{\rm cm}^{-3}$, two orders of magnitude higher than the atom number density of typical optical pumping magnetometers \cite{BR}, which deliver magnetic sensitivity at the level of 1 fT.
-Thus, $\delta B$ is not limited by the number of CPF molecules.
+The number density of CPF molecules, given their $100~{\rm \mu M}$ concentration, is $6\times 10^{16}~{\rm cm}^{-3}$, two orders of magnitude higher than the atom number density of typical optical pumping magnetometers \cite{BR}, which deliver magnetic sensitivity at the level of 1 fT, with a corresponding ER at the level of $10\hbar$.
+Thus, $\delta B$ of CPF is not limited by the number of CPF molecules (or the photo-excited fraction thereof).
 Similarly, atomic magnetometers have about 3-4 orders of magnitude longer relaxation time, so again, $\tau$ is not the limiting factor here.
-Instead, it appears that the ER is dominated by the limited sensitivity of the specific measurement scheme.
+Instead, it appears that the large value of the CPF energy resolution is dominated by the limited sensitivity of the specific measurement scheme.